Buying a SUP board

 1.Types of SUP boards

-As with most of sports gear, the first thing is to know what you will use it for in order to determine which one is most suitable.
+As with most of the sports gear, the first thing is to know what you will use it for in order to determine which one is most suitable.
 Similarly, there are a few main types of boards - surf SUP boards, allround, flatwater (touring) and race SUP.
-Deriving from those, there are several variations, such as allround windsurf SUP boards or Yoga boards which is basically a wider and longer version of the allround boards.
+Deriving from those, there are several variations, such as allround windsurf SUP boards or Yoga boards, which are basically a wider and longer version of the allround boards.

 - Surf SUP boards are normally shorter, narrower in the nose and tail and have more rocker (a curve on the nose and tail of the board) than the other kinds of boards.
 This makes the board more maneuverable, and therefore, easier to surf waves.
 However, it also means that those SUP boards are often less stable and harder to direct on flat waters.

 - Allround boards are generally wider, longer and thicker than the surf SUPs.
 As the name itself points out, those boards are perfect for allround use and allow beginners to explore the various aspects of SUPing.
 They are stable and easy to glide on flatwater but also have a decent rocker to perform on the waves.
 If you are looking for a first-time buy, an allround board is a good choice.

 - Flatwater boards (or also known as touring) are designed for paddling on calm waters, without waves.
 But you can also use them for paddling on the sea if the conditions are appropriate.
 Their construction is optimized to slice nicely through the water and glide smoother, all due to a sharper nose and longer deck.
 They are wide enough for beginners to balance on which also makes them suitable for a first buy if you don’t want to catch waves.